-A majority of the Malaysian public do support offering maternity leave to women migrant workers.
-Yet, on the other hand, only 28 per cent of Malaysian survey respondents support women migrant workers being allowed to work while pregnant, a contradiction in sentiment (figure 4).
+A majority of the public do support offering maternity leave to women migrant workers.
+Yet, on the other hand, only a minority of Thai survey respondents support women migrant workers being allowed to work while pregnant, a contradiction in sentiment, and a contradiction to national labour law (see figure 4).